tylerengalla/UFOs/README.md

 One drawback from this current design is the lack of a "Clear Filters" button.
 So you have to manually delete all filters to get back to our original table.

-Two recommendations for improvement would be to allow fulling spelling of States' names to filter the states you want as well as including the "Clear Filters" button.
+Some recommendations for improvement would be to allow filtering of states by spelling of their full name, not making filters case sensitive, and including the "Clear Filters" button.